 In a market where your competitors are just using technology and digital channels to recruit new prospects or clients, personal touch can be an extremely important differentiator.

 Born after 1996, Generation Z already represents $44 billion in discretionary spending and are an interesting blend of the traditional and the nonconformist.
 Steve Wilson explains the key characteristics that make up Gen Z and how brand marketing and retail will need to shift to appeal to them.

 In today’s B2B world, CEOs are beginning to see marketing strategy as a key differentiator for their business and are looking to marketing for demonstrable revenue contribution.

-Employee retention is a critical affair, particular in sales and marketing.
+Employee retention is a critical affair, particularly in sales and marketing.